wmt-terminology-task/wmt-terminology-task.github.io/index.md

 layout: home
 ---

-# Welcome to the WMT 2023 Terminology Shared Task!
+# Welcome to the WMT 2023 Terminology Shared Task

 <p class="message">
 The accurate translation of technical terms and specialized vocabulary is a crucial aspect of determining the quality of machine translation output.
 The WMT 2023 Terminology Shared Task aims to assess the extent to which machine translation models can utilize additional information regarding the translation of terminologies.